jreut/heroku-sinatra/README.md

 # heroku-sinatra
 A Sinatra template for Heroku (and heroku-docker!)

-## What?
 This repository ~~rips~~ takes a page out of Heroku's book of "getting started" repositories; it provides a scaffold for a Sinatra app that you can run out of the box with standard Heroku tools.

-## Why?
 Heroku provides a couple of fantastic starting points for a variety of platforms on [GitHub][1], including a [Rails app][2].
 This is just a Sinatra variation on the theme.

 ## Using Docker
 Heroku's [heroku-docker plugin][3] is a fantastic way to get the best of both worlds: easy local development with Docker and (almost) foolproof production on Heroku.
 All you need to start is the [Heroku Toolbelt][4].